MattiaPrimavera/POP-C-Client/README.md

 * X11 Library
 * change the makefile link to X11 library according to its path on your system
+* Python

+## To Execute

+Compile the files with the following command:

+	make

+Now first start the server:

+	python pop-server.py host:port messagesDir

+where `messagesDir` simulates the database where your mail would be stored in your server.
+Now you can start the POP-Client with one of the following commands:

+	./main-pop host port -t --> text mode
+	./main-pop host port -c --> clickable mode
+	./main-pop host port -g --> graphical mode

 ## Synopsis